At Emmanuel College, students are at the heart of all we do and their wellbeing is our overriding priority.

 Respect — including self-respect — is fundamental to everything we do.
 We talk about respect often and use every opportunity to demonstrate and support respectful behaviours.
 Our staff and student leaders are trained to support all our students to develop a strong sense of personal identity and boundaries.

 We cultivate respectful relationships from the start — in our initial interviews with prospective students and the first time residents meet as a group during Orientation Week.
 We focus on providing an informative and nurturing Orientation Week experience for new students that encourages them to build healthy relationships.

 College student leaders provide support and guidance through Orientation Week and subsequent university milestones.
 Our staff mentor student leaders to be positive role models and to identify and call out unacceptable behaviour.
 Among all our residents we foster a culture of care for each other’s physical and mental wellbeing.

 Through ongoing educational programs, we promote a culture of gender equality that supports all students to understand and accept the link between gender equality and respectful relationships.
 We regularly host guest speakers who are experts in areas such as consent, positive relationships, and respect for sexual diversity and identity.

 To provide a safe place in which to navigate the transition from adolescence to adulthood, we:

 If an incident occurs, we will inform students of all their reporting options and give our full support if they choose to file a police report or engage external help or advice.

 We thoroughly investigate all complaints.
 Students who transgress the College’s values and policies will be required to leave.

-We provide professional on-site support for student safety and wellbeing 24 hours a day, seven days a week.
+We provide professional on-site support for student safety and wellbeing 24 hours a day, 7 days a week.
 The College’s counsellors are trained first responders to sexual misconduct and are available to support students at any time.
 We provide counselling to minimise the risk of issues escalating and to make sure students get the support they need.

 We have initiated a new College-wide survey to gather feedback from students each year about the culture of the College — what’s working well and what we can do better.